hectoryee/hectoryee.github.io/_posts/2018-11-30-web-scraping.md

 ---
 title: About Web Scraping
-desc: Some tricks to scrape websites.
+excerpt: Some tricks to scrape websites.
 published: true
 date: 2018-11-30
 categories: project